OpenObservability/OpenMetrics/OpenMetrics.md

 Metric exposition should be independent of production services exposed to end users; as such, having a /metrics endpoint on ports like TCP/80, TCP/443, TCP/8080, and TCP/8443 is generally discouraged for publicly exposed services using OpenMetrics.

-# IANA Considerations
+# IANA Considerations {#Security}

-While currently most implementations of the Prometheus exposition format are using non-IANA-registered ports from an [informal registry](https://github.com/prometheus/prometheus/wiki/Default-port-allocations), OpenMetrics can be found on a well-defined port.
+While currently most implementations of the Prometheus exposition format are using non-IANA-registered ports from an informal registry at {{PrometheusPorts}}, OpenMetrics can be found on a well-defined port.

 The port assigned by IANA for clients exposing data is <9099 requested for historical consistency>.

 If more than one metric endpoint needs to be reachable at a common IP address and port, operators might consider using a reverse proxy that communicates with exposers over localhost addresses.
 To ease multiplexing, endpoints SHOULD carry their own name in their path, i.e. `/node_exporter/metrics`.
 Expositions SHOULD NOT be combined into one exposition, for the reasons covered under "Supporting target metadata in both push-based and pull-based systems" and to allow for independent ingestion without a single point of failure.

 OpenMetrics would like to register two MIME types, `application/openmetrics-text` and `application/openmetrics-proto`.

 EDITOR’S NOTE: `application/openmetrics-text` is in active use since 2018, `application/openmetrics-proto` is not yet in active use.

+--- back